jschadewald/GetDataCourseProject/README.md

 #Walkthrough of the Code
-The subsections of the walkthrough are directly related to the in-code comments and very closesly related to the numbering provided in the assignment at
+The subsections of the walkthrough are directly related to the in-code comments and very closely related to the numbering provided in the assignment at
 <https://class.coursera.org/getdata-009/human_grading/view/courses/972587/assessments/3/submissions>.

 Differences and exceptions are noted in each section as relevant.

 ##0.
 Read Data from Files
-The code assumes that you have downloaded the zip from <https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip> and unzipped it into the same directory as run_analysis.R so that the folder "UCI HAR Dataset" is visible.
+The code assumes that you have downloaded the zip from <https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip> and unzipped it into your working directory so that the folder "UCI HAR Dataset" is visible.
 A total of six files are each read into their own local variable.

 I opted not to load any data from the sub-folders named "Inertial Signals" since they are not relevant to the assignment.
 For reference, please see the FAQ from Community TA David Hood, here:
 <https://class.coursera.org/getdata-009/forum/thread?thread_id=58>.